 This internal conflict brings everything to the surface.
 Business and personal issues get tangled emotionally.
 The result is that you “think” you are dealing with either a purely work or personal issue.
 But, in reality, you can’t separate them.
 You are one “whole” person.
 As much as you’d like to keep work only at work or personal only at home, you can’t.
 So, whatever emotional issues come, it doesn’t matter the catalyst.

-Stress is a byproduct of change.
+Stress is a byproduct of changes.
 This causes many other types of physical distress.
 It can make people sensitive to things that didn’t matter before, such as the smell of perfume or someone’s messy desk.
 Stress also leads to insomnia and fatigue.
 This leads to more conflicts and mental mistakes.
 It is a downward spiral that is sometimes difficult to stop.
-So, during times of major change, people file mental stress claims in order to get a break from the stress.
+So, during times of major change, people file mental stress claims to get a break from the stress.

 Focus on the Reasons Behind the Change

-To be able handle change, you need to understand the reasons behind the change.
+To be able to handle change, you need to understand the reasons behind the change.
 But, understanding isn’t enough.
 You must be able to accept the reasons.
 If you know the reasons but reject them, you will not move beyond the effects.
 Accepting the reasons is an important requirement for understanding and coping with the effects of change.

 Sometimes the “why” is hard to accept.
-Sometimes the connection between the reasons for the change and how you feel about it aren’t immediately clear.
+Sometimes the connection between the reasons for the change and how you feel about it isn’t immediately clear.
 We tend to use denial as an unhealthy coping strategy.
 We might say, yes, sure I accept the reason for the change, but deep down, we do not.

 Again, most workplaces are not equipped to devel into this level of personal experience.
 But, again successfully navigating change means we need to find out why we cannot accept the change.
-Accepting the change, doesn’t mean agreeing that it’s the right thing.
+Accepting the change doesn’t mean agreeing that it’s the right thing.
 It just means we accept that this the change that is taking place and we understand the reasons.